jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because of Techvolution, it is of no concern to the community what tool a person thinks best.
 Thus, we no longer have ideologues that require extremeist storytelling to keep users loyal.
 Instead, we practice Techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.

 This change brought tremendous progress, yet human Nature is not perfect.
 We still have many problems today.
-But at least we know antagonism byway of bullying, de-humanzing, threats, and attacks comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
-And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others pain requires.
+But at least we know antagonism byway of bullying, threats, and attacks comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
+And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others needed to solve pain.
 We must constantly be reminded that evolving solutions to frontline problems is our purpose.
 Knowing Techvolution is like learning a language because once you understand a way of thinking, you automatically see the world differently.
 Better tools are the best levers of power against Entropy, but gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems and thus leads to everyone's inevitable destruction.

 <!-- ![Louis](/assets/img-anp/playergod-stargazer.jpg)
 _Royal kids don't benefit from antagoism_.-->

 Now, I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's modes and orders.
-As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that harnesses energy more efficiently every day.
+As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that's harnessing energy more efficiently every day.

 Now, our kids don't die in ideological wars, suffer economic depressions, and only rarely struggle with psychological torments.